theshteves/stevenkneiser.com/links.md

 ## [How aging will kill you<br>& what you can do about that](https://youtu.be/vDFxdkck354?t=478){:target="\_blank"}

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/vDFxdkck354?start=478" title="Peter Attia - Reverse engineered approach to human longevity" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Don't worry, there's no strong-arm philosophy/product/pitch at the end here: just a survey of some exploratory research.

 Here's Peter, both an engineer & accomplished medical doctor, speaking to a room of medical researchers so don't expect to follow every detail of this